misterjoshua/k8s-pipeline-setup/README.md

 # Helm Pipeline Setup Script

-This script downloads `helm` and `kubectl` in a build pipeline and configures kubectl to authenticate with the master so that deployment
+This script downloads `helm` and `kubectl`, then configures kubectl to authenticate with the master, so that you can deploy to Kubernetes with less boilerplate in your pipeline step.

 ## Basic Usage